ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 # Get Started Example {#GetStarted}

-VHT GetStarted example demonstrates how to setup a Continuous Integration (CI) workflow for testing and debugging embedded applications using Arm Virtual Hardware.
-The project is maintained in the GitHub repository [**github.com/ARM-software/VHT-GetStarted**](https://github.com/ARM-software/VHT-GetStarted/) that also contains detailed description of the example.
+GetStarted example demonstrates how to setup a Continuous Integration (CI) workflow for testing and debugging embedded applications using Arm Virtual Hardware (AVH).
+The project is maintained in the GitHub repository [**github.com/ARM-software/AVH-GetStarted**](https://github.com/ARM-software/AVH-GetStarted/) that also contains detailed description of the example.

 This chapter provides step-by-step guide through the CI workflow operation and its setup.

 ## Overview {#GS_Overview}

-The VHT GetStarted example implements common steps in the CI workflow as shown on the figure below and explained in subsequent sections.
+The AVH GetStarted example implements common steps in the CI workflow as shown on the figure below and explained in subsequent sections.

 ![Continuous Integration (CI) workflow](images/basic_ci_workflow.png)

-1. \ref GS_DevelopTest "Local development": at first, the software is developed locally using a common embedded toolchain such as [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) and with [Arm Virtual Hardware Target (VHT)](../../simulation/html/index.html) used for MCU simulation.<br>
+1. \ref GS_DevelopTest "Local development": at first, the software is developed locally using a common embedded toolchain such as [Keil MDK](https://developer.arm.com/tools-and-software/embedded/keil-mdk) and with [Arm Virtual Hardware Target ](../../simulation/html/index.html) used for MCU simulation.<br>
  A GitHub repository is used as a source code management system for synchronization, storage and version control.
 2. \ref GS_SetupCI "CI pipeline setup": a GitHub Action implements the CI pipeline that gets triggered on every code update in the target repository.
 3. \ref GS_ExecuteCI "CI execution": automated program build and testing is performed in the cloud with Arm Virtual Hardware and results are reported back to the repository.